iterative/dvc.org/content/docs/use-cases/sharing-resources-efficiently.md

 Data science teams need to handle large amounts of data, share limited processing units (GPUs), avoid multiple data transfers, etc. It's not always clear how to connect and utilize resources such as massive data stores or powerful machines for an effective collaboration.
-An over-engineered setup may require clustering servers, installing load balancing software, etc.
+An over-engineered solution may involve clustering servers, load balancing software, etc.

 ![](/img/resource-pool.png) _Fragile and disjointed pool of limited resources_